gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **Indev 20100206-2**
 - Golden Hoes have a higher durability which is later lowered allowing for negative durability hoes if you lower the durability of the hoe in this current version
+- Tilling Dirt underneath a block and then placing seeds on the farmland will remove the block above making it possible for bedrock removal

 **Indev 20100209**
 -  Any item can be placed in the furnace fuel and output slot